-The idea behind the mentor-centric approach of CareerFoundry came directly from my very own experiences of learning how to code.
+The idea behind the mentor-centric approach to learning web development came directly from my very own experiences of learning how to code.
 If it hadn’t been for my mentor, there’s no way I would have gotten as far as I did and I wanted to pass the wonderful experience I had of learning with a mentor onto our students.

 So Who Was My mentor And What Did He Do?

 My mentor was an experienced programming friend who I was able to ask for advice, tips and tricks when I was getting stuck with my code.

 The difference between learning with a mentor or without is, quite simply, speed and enjoyment.